Transportability without positivity: a synthesis of statistical and simulation modeling: Discussion

 \section{Discussion}

-Here, we examined three solutions to dealing with positivity violations in transportability problems: restrict the target population, restrict the covariate set for exchangeability, and a synthesis of statistical and simulation modeling.
-Model synthesis allows epidemiologists to address questions where positivity is violated (unlike restricting the target population) but also avoids modifying the conditional exchangeability assumption (unlike restricting the covariate set).
-Even if one is willing to assume null or homogeneous effects across non-positive regions, model synthesis allows one to incorporate uncertainty into this assumption.
-For estimation with the synthesis approach, we proposed two estimators and demonstrated their application.
-Unsurprisingly, the synthesis approach was sensitive to the quality of the external information.
+Here, we examined three solutions to dealing with positivity violations by a binary covariate in transportability problems: restrict the target population, restrict the covariate set for exchangeability, and a synthesize of statistical and simulation models.
+Synthesis models allow epidemiologists to address questions where positivity is violated (unlike restricting the target population) but avoid modifying the conditional exchangeability assumption (unlike restricting the covariate set).
+Even if one is willing to assume null or homogeneous effects across non-positive regions, model synthesis can incorporate uncertainty into this assumption.

+Here, violations of the positivity assumption for transportability by an observed covariate were considered.
+Other work on relaxing transportability and generalizability identification assumptions has instead considered violations of the exchangeability assumption by unmeasured covariates \cite{nilsson_proxy_2023, nguyen_sensitivity_2017, lesko_effect_2016}.
+For some causal structures, a pair of proxy variables can be leveraged for identification despite an unmeasured outcome predictor that differs between populations \cite{nilsson_proxy_2023}.
+However, a positivity assumption is needed for the unmeasured predictor and proxy variables, in addition to other assumptions \cite{tchetgen_introduction_2020, zivich_introducing_2023}.
+Other work has taken a sensitivity analysis approach, where unobserved covariates are predicted from a statistical model fit to the non-target population sample and then shifted by data-dependent values \cite{nguyen_sensitivity_2017, lesko_effect_2016}.
+These latter approaches share similarities to the implemented synthesis estimators, where statistical model predictions are shifted by a simulation model.
+This overlap suggests that synthesis approaches could be used to jointly address exchangeability and positivity violations.